Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.

 Stone Mountain Christmas is the perfect place to unplug from your phone, forget about the laundry, put the stress of work behind you and simply enjoy Christmas in the city together.

-Stone Mountain Christmas is an opportunity to make every moment one to remember!
+Stone Mountain Christmas is full of holiday characters, lights, entertainment, fun shows, and more!
 Here’s everything you need to know about Stone Mountain Christmas in Stone Mountain Park in Georgia.

-We had a chance to see the new show, and it was amazing!
+We had a chance to see the show last year and it was amazing!
 More on that below.

 OUR FAVORITE THINGS AT STONE MOUNTAIN CHRISTMAS